 Each power or ground lead of a high-speed device should be connected to the PCB through a low inductance path.
 For best results, one or more vias are used to connect a power or ground pin to the nearby plane.
-TI recommends placing a via immediately adjacent to the pin to avoid adding trace inductance.
+TI recommends that the user place a via immediately adjacent to the pin to avoid adding trace inductance.
 Placing a power plane closer to the top of the board reduces the effective via length and its associated inductance.